All Episodes

 In 2021, researchers at SUNY Albany looked at the school data from 2014 to 2018 in order to assess what effect having armed officers in schools had.

-They found that having an armed school resource officer, quote, But they do point out that it's a small increase.
+They found that having an armed school resource officer, quote, marginally increases the likelihood of a school shooting, but they do point out that it's a small increase.

-Not necessarily the fact that they have a gun, but security officers would tend to have that effect.
+Not necessarily the fact that they have a gun, but a security officer would tend to have that effect.

 We find that SROs increase the incidence of in-school suspension, out-of-school suspension, expulsion, police referral, and arrest, particularly in middle and high schools.